react-epfl/shindig-react/open_social_api.md

 ### CREATE AN ACTIVITY ENTRY

 It is possible to create a new Activity Entry from an app.
-The *activityEntry* parameter must contain the new activity, described in the JSON format. *userId* and *groupId* must be specified too.
+The *activity* parameter must contain the new activityEntry, described in the JSON format. *userId* and *groupId* must be specified too.

 ```javascript
     var params = {